mowbraysuburbs/Spotify_ETL/README.md

 ## Introduction
 ### Purpose
-This project investigate any change in hip-hop/rap over time based on Spotify's playlist, 'Rap Caviar's overall audio features statistical values (i.e. mean, std, max & min) using an ETL process on Amazon Web Services (AWS) and Databricks.
+This project investigate any change in hip-hop/rap over time based on Spotify's playlist, '[Rap Caviar](https://open.spotify.com/playlist/37i9dQZF1DX0XUsuxWHRQd)'s overall audio features statistical values (i.e. mean, std, max & min) using an ETL process on Amazon Web Services (AWS) and Databricks.

 ### Background
 Rap Caviar is one of the most popular playlists on Spotify.
 It consists of songs mainly from the hip-hop/rap genre.
 You could argue that this playlist is a good representation of the hip-hop/rap genre.
 As with any music genre, it changes and develops over time based on various factors such as culture, technology, influences of other genres, etc.

-When you upload a song to Spotify, assigns various attributes or audio features to the song which is used for automated music recommendations/suggestions.
-More information regarding Spotify audio features can be seen [here](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features).
+When you upload a song to Spotify, assigns various [audio features](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features) to the song which is used for automated song recommendations.
 Assuming that Rap Caviar is a good representation of the hip/hop rap genre, The playlist's audio features are based on the average audio features (and other statistical values) from all the tracks in the playlists.
 This will be achieved by creating an ETL pipeline using AWS, which scrapes and transforms this data i.e. audio features from Spotify's API every week.
 After a significant amount of weeks have passed, one will be able to see any changes within the genre.

 ### Technologies
 - AWS Lambda